 (1) The statement of income data for the year ended December 31, 2012 includes special charges of \$2.5 million and impairment charges of \$10.3 million relating to our repositioning activities, as well as special charges of \$2.7 million relating to the company's CEO separation.
-No special or impairment charges were included in the statement of income data for the year ended December 31, 2009 includes special recoveries of \$1.7 million relating to a 2007 asset sale within our Energy segment and impairment charges of \$0.5 million consisting of the impairment of two tradenames.
-The statement of income data for the year ended December 31, 2008 includes special charges and \$1.0 million of intangible impairment charges within our Flow Technologies and Aerospace segments.
+No special or impairment charges were included in the statement of income data for the year ended December 31, 2011 and 2010.
+The statement of income data for the year ended December 31, 2009 includes special recoveries of \$1.7 million relating to a 2007 asset sale within our Energy segment and impairment charges of \$0.5 million consisting of the impairment of two tradenames.
+The statement of income data for the year ended December 31, 2008 includes special charges of \$0.2 million related to the company's former CFO retirement agreement as well as \$140.3 million of goodwill impairment charges and \$1.0 million of intangible impairment charges within our Flow Technologies and Aerospace segments.
 The statement of income data for the years ended December 31, 2011, 2010, 2009 and 2008 include Leslie asbestos and bankruptcy costs of \$0.7 million, \$32.8 million, \$54.1 million and \$8.3 million, respectively, primarily within our Flow Technologies segment.